-Q8.
-Do you agree that Government data should be made more available and accessible?
-If so, which of the following should the Government prioritise (you may tick more than one box):
+Q7.
+When m aking Government data more available and accessible, which of the following should the Gove rnment pr ioritise e (you may ticl k mor e than one box):

 Data that anyone can access, share and use

 Licensing data for free public use

 Licensing data for paid public use 16

-П Making premium data products available to new digital businesses
+Making premium data products available to new digital businesses

+П Other

+Q8.
+As part of its ambition to promote access to data, what steps should the Government, the Jersey Office of the Information Commissioner, and The Cyber Security Centre for Jersey take to educate and reassure the public about their data rights and the safety of their personal data?

-Q9.
+- Q9.
 The Government is considering prioritising publication of data by its potential economic value.
-Do you agree with this approach?

-Q10.
-What new Government-owned data sets would you most like to see prioritised for public access?

-Q11.
-Do you agree with the proposition that States-owned enterprises and the private sector should adopt a data sharing by default principle (on the least restrictive basis possible)?
+Do you agree with this approach? - Q10.
+What new Government-owned data sets would you most like to see prioritised for public access? - Q11.
+Do you agree with the proposition that States-owned enterprises and the private sector should adopt a data sharing by default principle (on the least restrictive basis possible)? - Q12.

-Q12.
 Do you agree that data trusts or data stewardship might be useful models to safely expand the availability of and access to sets of public data?